 Between two ferns?
 Make sure they're clean, because they can sometimes invite an unwelcome guest—mold.
 This contamination happens in on the plants or in the potting soil, since mold flourishes anywhere there's food and moisture along with a warm temperature.
 When mold grows on your plants, it might look white and fuzzy or dusty.
 These spores are released into the air, where you can inhale them and suffer from allergic reactions or even chronic illness.

-The Remedy Rx: If you see mold on your houseplants, wipe down the leaves and stalk with a moist towel.
+The Rx: If you see mold on your houseplants, wipe down the leaves and stalk with a moist towel.
 Take the plant outside and spray with a fungicide made to kill mold (check with your garden center first).
 Then scoop out the top layer of potting soil and replace it before bringing the plant back inside.
 And don't overwater your plants!

 Your Remote Control Could Be Infested